 Measure Performance Using IBM i Apache Directives

-Add the timing
+Check for the timing directive

 LogFormat "%h %T %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\"" combined